-- a) Check the appearance of the coolant. - b) Coolant with glycol: Check the glycol content. - c) Coolant with Scania Anti-corrosive: Check the protection against corrosion.
+- a) Check the appearance of the coolant. - b) Coolant with only glycol: Check the glycol content. - c) Coolant with Scania Anti-corrosive: Check the anti-corrosive content.

 The composition of the coolant is also described under "Starting and running"

 a)